Coping and support when you have ovarian cancer

 Tiredness

-Tiredness and weakness can be a problem during treatment.
+Tiredness and weakness can be a problem during and after treatment.
 Resting but also doing some gentle physical activity can help.

 Relationships and sex